influxdata/influxdb/client/README.md

 And now for good measure set the credentials in you shell environment.
 In the example below we will use $INFLUX_USER and $INFLUX_PWD

-Now with the "admintrivia" out of the way, let's connect to our database.
+Now with the administrivia out of the way, let's connect to our database.

-NOTE: If you've opt out of creating a user, you can ommit Username/Password out of the configuration below.
+NOTE: If you've opted out of creating a user, you can omit Username and Password in the configuration below.

 ```go
 package main